notruthless/Geo/README.md

    Calls back the callback function with an array of cities within that radius.

-NOTE: Written in 2012, just uploading for GitHub completeness
+NOTE: Written in (and unchanged since) 2012, just uploading to have it on GitHub